How to make money from a second dwelling

 • They can only be lived in by someone of the same immediate family as someone in the main dwelling on the site.

 In the Rural zone, the number of dwellings you can have on a site depends on the area of land held in that Certificate of Title.
-For example, in the Outer Plains, you are entitled to one dwelling per 20ha, so if a Certificate of Title contains 40ha, then two dwellings are permitted, provided that the relevant bulk and location requirements are met.
+For example, according to the Selwyn District Council in the Outer Plains, you are entitled to one dwelling per 20ha, so if a Certificate of Title contains 40ha, then two dwellings are permitted, provided that the relevant bulk and location requirements are met.

 Waimakariri District Council allow 2nd dwellings to 75sqm but they must be within 30m of main dwelling.
 There are also restrictions on the number of dwellings for the size of your land.

-Timaru District Council allows 2nd dwellings in residential 1 Zones as long as there is 300sqm of area per dwelling.
+Timaru District Council allows 2nd dwellings in residential 1 zones as long as there is 300sqm of area per dwelling.
 So if you want to add a 2nd dwelling to your section with an existing house your land area needs to be larger than 600sqm plus allowing extra space for access and driveway.
-The Timaru District Plan is available online here
+To view the district plan, visit the Timaru District Council website.

 Also consider how your 2nd dwelling will be connected to services like Sewer, water & electricity.
 If you’re in a rural location you may need a potable water supply such as rain water or private water bore and an effluent disposal system.